 On my seven germ missions we always briefed in the same manner-and usually Capt.
 Lamond was the information-giver.
-We were informed at briefing to carry germ bombs, the number of crews on germ missions for a night varied from as few as were not to discuss these missions, in any form, outside the briefing room.
+We were informed at briefing to carry germ bombs, the number of crews on germ missions for a night varied from as few as 3 to as many as 6.
+At briefing we were always reminded of the emergency measures, and that we were not to discuss these missions, in any form, outside the briefing room.
 I think almost everyone in the squadron flew these missions.
 Everyone of those I came into the unit with had flown germ missions at the end of October.